-I want to search through a large collection of AWS CloudTrail logs.
-To avoid errors, I don't want to manually create Amazon Athena tables.
+I want to search through a large collection of AWS CloudTrail logs and automatically create Amazon Athena tables.

 Resolution